-While all dogs need daily exercise, how much depends on their breed, age, health and even their personality.
-This is also something that requires some serious consideration if you’re thinking about adding four paws and a waggy tail to your family.
+So, just how much exercise does a dog need?
+First things first, if you’re thinking about adding four paws and a waggy tail to your family, think about whether your lifestyle and schedule can accommodate the amount of time you need for exercise.
 Could you manage to fit in two or more hours a day of exercise that a Golden Retriever, Border Collie or Springer Spaniel requires?
 Would your lifestyle be more suited to a breed that’s comfortable with 30 minutes a day – such as a Miniature Dachshund, King Charles Spaniel or Pomeranian?

 As a guide, animal charity PDSA has created a chart which outlines the minimum recommended amounts for different breeds.
 Here are some of the highlights: